Procurement and Purchasing

 Procurement:

 a strategic approach to sourcing and purchasing of goods and services.
-This involves all stages of a purchase, from the recognition of a need through to disposal of the requirement.
-Specification development, value analysis, supplier market research, negotiation, marketing, buying activities, administration of contract, and control of inventory, traffic, receiving and stores are part of procurement activities.
+This involves all stages of a purchase including specification development, value analysis, supplier market research, negotiation, marketing, buying activities, administration of contract, and control of inventory, traffic, receiving and stores.

 Purchasing: